-Details of remuneration of the Directors (excluding employers' NI and VAT) can be found in the Directors' Remuneration Report on page 47.

-The Company had no employees other than the Directors during either year.
+Details of remuneration (excluding employers' NIC and VAT) are given in the Directors' Remuneration Report on page 47.
+The Company had no employees (other than Directors) during either year.
 Directors are key management personnel and no separate key management personnel exist in the Company.
 Costs in respect of Directors are disclosed in Note 5.